AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/additional-config-for-cloud-service.md

 During this upgrade, since the `'order'` value is changed from 1000 to 50, you need to merge the existing custom rewriter, if any, with `fmdita-rewriter`.

-## Steps to index the existing content to use the new find and replace and topic list under the Reports tab:
+## Steps to index the existing content to use the new find and replace and topic list under the Reports tab

 >[!INFO]
 >